aiosqlite: Sqlite for AsyncIO¶

 db = await aiosqlite.connect(...) cursor = await db.execute('SELECT * FROM some_table') row = await cursor.fetchone() rows = await cursor.fetchall() await cursor.close() await db.close()

 aiosqlite also replicates most of the advanced features of

 async with aiosqlite.connect(...) as db: db.row_factory = aiosqlite.Row async with db.execute('SELECT * FROM some_table') as cursor: async for row in cursor: value = row['column'] await db.execute('INSERT INTO foo some_table') assert db.total_changes > 0

 aiosqlite is compatible with Python 3.6 and newer.
 You can install it from PyPI:

 aiosqlite allows interaction with SQLite databases on the main AsyncIO event loop without blocking execution of other coroutines while waiting for queries or data fetches.
 It does this by using a single, shared thread per connection.
 This thread executes all actions within a shared request queue to prevent overlapping actions.

 Connection objects are proxies to the real connections, contain the shared execution thread, and provide context managers to handle automatically closing connections.
 Cursors are similarly proxies to the real cursors, and provide async iterators to query results.

-aiosqlite is copyright John Reese, and licensed under the MIT license.
+aiosqlite is copyright Amethyst Reese, and licensed under the MIT license.
 I am providing code in this repository to you under an open source license.
 This is my personal repository; the license you receive to my code is from me and not from my employer.
 See the LICENSE file for details.